Emergencies and Urgent Care: How to Make the Best Choice in a Hurry

 “Discerning a true emergency is never easy.
-In many cases, we would prefer for you to err on the side of caution,” said Friedman, who works in the newly opened Avera Medical Group Family Health Center in Sioux Falls.
-“The emergency room is the No. 1 choice for serious symptoms like chest pain, shortness of breath and severe allergic reactions.
+In many cases, we would prefer for you to err on the side of caution,” said Friedman, who works in the Emergency Department at Avera Medical Group Family Health Center in Sioux Falls.
+“The emergency room is the No. 1 choice for serious symptoms like chest pain, shortness of breath and severe allergic reactions.”

 Friedman is also the clinical vice president of Avera’s Emergency Medicine Service Line, and he said minor cuts, as well as the symptoms of cold or flu, can be best addressed at a primary care clinic or Urgent Care.

 But the sudden onset of severe pain, serious diabetic complications, or possible stroke – all indicate a case where you should go to an emergency room.